aranw/etags-middleware/readme.md

 - [ ] Add tests
 - [ ] Explore usage of Last-Modified header and how it can be added to work in this package and how it affects the ETag header
+- [ ] Add more service providers for other frameworks

 ## Inspiration